Ayms/node-Tor/README.md

 The OP is maintaining different circuits inside the Tor Network in order to be able to quickly switch from a circuit to another in order to enforce anonymity and prevent circuit errors that can occur.

-## node-Tor Goals and possible Future :
+## node-Tor Goals and possible Future (related to Tor Project) :

 The intent of this project is to provide Tor mechanisms in a web language, so it might open the network to web languages interfaces.

 It might be easier to install, will not depend on specific applications and can interact with js modules, then it might be possible to easily build web/js applications on top of it (chat, etc).

 It is not unrealist to envision the OP part directly into the browser, for example the OR Guards could implement the wss protocol, or future harmony modules could be used, or as a plugin.

+## node-Tor Goals and possible Future (not related to Tor Project) :

+Beside anonimity, node-Tor can have other multiple uses, for example it can be used to access services that used to be free but that are not any longer in a way that the service providers can not detect you based on the requests that you are sending (see Related projects below), more to come.

 ## node-Tor Status :